gilmore606/ure/README.md

 - A* pathfinding available to actor entities or for general problem solving
 - Simplex and Perlin noise
 - A complete gameworld model incorporating things, actor NPCs, terrain, and more
-- Cartographer system for centrally defining a world structure and area links
+- Cartographer system for centrally defining a world structure, regions, and area links
-- UI elements such as a scroll panel, status panels, input widgets, and more
+- UI elements such as a scroll panel, status panels, input widgets, lens panel, and more
 - Built for flexibility -- mix and match URE classes, extend and replace with your own

 ![ure gif](https://raw.githubusercontent.com/gilmore606/ure/master/thumb3.gif)